nanda-mik/yt_searchapp/README.md

 * #### Running the app in Docker
     To run the app, you need to perform two steps:

-    1. Build the image:
+    1. #### Build the image:
+    This is done using the build command, which uses the Dockerfile you just created.
+To build the image, run the command below:
+    ```bash
+    docker build . -t docker-django-v0.0
     ```
-        This is done using the build command, which uses the Dockerfile you just created.
-To build the image, run the command below:docker build . -t docker-django-v0.0.This command should be executed in the directory where the Docker file lives.
+    This command should be executed in the directory where the Docker file lives.
 The -t flag tags the image so that it can be referenced when you want to run the container.

-    ``
-    2. Run the image:
+    2. #### Run the image:
-    ```
     This is done using the docker run command.
 This will convert the built image into a running container.
-To run the app, execute the below command:docker run docker-django-v0.0
+To run the app, execute the below command:
+    ```bash
+        docker run docker-django-v0.0
     ```
     You can proceed to view your app in the browser at localhost:8000.

-    Follow this to dockerize a simple django app:
+    Follow this to dockerize a simple django app: https://blog.logrocket.com/dockerizing-django-app/
-    https://blog.logrocket.com/dockerizing-django-app/